digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 ### Specifics - TCS button

-> Factory Wiring Harness Plug Colour - UNKNOWN
+> Factory Wiring Harness Plug Colour - Green

 On models where a Traction control System is present, a Traction control button can be found.
 This button has 4 accessible pins, and is a momentary switch: